SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/create_table.rst

    CREATE VIEW v as SELECT x+1,y,y || 'abc' from t1;
    CREATE TABLE t3 LIKE v;

-When duplicating the column structure of an existing table, the target table of the ``LIKE`` clause can be a regular or an external table, or a view.
+When duplicating the column structure of an existing table, the target table of the ``LIKE`` clause can be a regular or a foreign table, or a view.

 Permissions
 =============